Mbulelo-Peyi/SocialApp/readme.md

 - **Modern Frontend:**
   Built with JavaScript and Vite, the frontend provides a responsive, single-page application (SPA) experience.

+### Additional Features

+- **Cursor Behavior**:
+  A jQuery script hides the cursor after 5 seconds of inactivity and restores it when the mouse is moved.
+- **Slideshow Navigation**:
+  Users can navigate through images and videos in posts using slideshow buttons for a smoother media experience.

 ## Repository Structure

 - **content/**